-The English Arts Chorale Association (EACA) is the Charitable Incorporated Organisation that incorporates the English Arts Chorale.
+The English Arts Chorale Association (EACA) is the Charitable Incorporated Organisation that operates the English Arts Chorale.
 The EACA may also operate other organisations to fulfil its Objects; "to advance, improve, develop and maintain public education in, and appreciation of, the art of music in all its aspects".

 Why we store your data, and what we do with it

 We store contact information about our members, our customers and other people interested in or instrumental in performing our activities in databases for the purpose of informing them of future events, for the fulfilment of ticket orders and to undertake our charitable activities.
 We only retain contact details in line with the lawful bases as described in the General Data Protection Regulation (GDPR).

 We may pass your details on to a third party for purposes directly linked to the conduct of our operations, for example to process or confirm the validity of a transaction, or to handle postal or electronic mailing.
 We do not sell or otherwise transfer your details to third parties who wish to use them to promote non-EACA activities.

 The EACA does not store the credit card or banking details of its customers, but we retain contact details.
 All on-line transactions are handled on our behalf by PayPal using their own secure servers.
 PayPal's Privacy Statement can found by clicking here.

 When you visit this website, we collect information such as the unique (IP) address of your computer, the time of the visit, and the pages you viewed.
 We analyse this data in summary form, using Google Analytics, in order to help us decide how we can improve the way our website works.
 Your identity cannot be deduced from this summarised data.